khalvai/ticketing/readme.md

 ## this project is a simplfy of these features:

 - signing in a user
-- a user can signin by an email jsut once
+- a user can sign in by an email jsut once
-- login in by password and email
+- log in in by password and email
 - authantication and authorization
 - a simple user can make just one ticket and has permission to delete that
 - admins can response thier tickets mulitple times (unlimited)